-Located about 30km south of Phan Thiết city, Bình Thuận Province.
+Located about 30km south of Phan Thiết City, Bình Thuận Province.
 This is an ideal place for mountain climbing and hiking if you have good health.
-There is also a cable car which can bring you up to the middle of the mountain enjoy the beauties of this area on the way.
+There is also a cable car which can bring you up to the middle of the mountain and enjoy the beauties of this area on the way.
 There are 02 pagodas, Long Đoàn and Linh Sơn Trường Thọ that attract thousand of pilgrims coming every year.
 The mountain is most famous as the site of the statue of the reclining Gautama Buddha and panoramic views of the farms below the mountain.

 Warmest Greetings To All from Viet Dream Travel!
 We offer Vietnam tours (daily and package tours), visa services, and transfer services not only to Mũi Né but also throughout the country.
 Let us have a chance to show you Vietnam to the fullest.
 If you have any questions about Vietnam tourism, do not hesitate to contact us at:

 Office number: (028) 3838 8322 – Hotline/SMS/Whatsapp/Viber/Zalo – (+84) 918 709 338 or firstname.lastname@example.org